 Because a fever may indicate other health concerns a child must be fever-free, without the use of fever-reducing medicine, for twenty-four (24) hours before returning to child care.
 Upon return, child must be able to participate in all classroom activities including outdoor play.
 Twenty-four hour policy is based on fever as described above.

-The child’s teacher and Director will determine if a child has a fever and must leave child care.
+The child’s teacher and Executive Director will determine if a child has a fever and must leave child care.

 Child will be sent home if he vomits.
 Child may return to child care the following morning if he has not vomited in the previous eight hours.